Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 By the way, make sure to not just focus on the visual appearance but also on the underlying markup.
 It should provide adequate semantic information to clearly differentiate elements also on a non-visual level.
 (For more information take a look at [Semantics and their importance for accessibility](/knowledge/semantics/))

+## Exceptions

+There are some exceptions to the contrast requirements of text content.

+- **Logos** usually must adhere strictly to corporate design guidelines and thus may be displayed in those colours regardless of contrast ratios (needless to say that it still is unpleasant if your clients cannot perceive your logo).
+- **Decorative text:** this could be the background pattern of an image that is created from random words.
+- **Incidental text:** this could be a random street sign somewhere in the background of a photograph.
+- **Disabled text:** this could be the label of a disabled element in an online form.

-## Text images
+## “Real” text vs. text images

+With “real” text, we mean text that is available as an arrangement of character codes (like this text here).
+It is inherently machine-readable and can be selected and copy-pasted.
+“Text images” on the other hand are rasterised pictures typography, e.g. stored as JPG or PNG files.

-With “text images”, we mean rasterised text that is part of an pixel-based image like a JPG or PNG.
-In general, the contrast requirements for “real” text also apply for text on images.
-Excluded is incidental typography on pictures which isn’t meant to convey important information (e.g. as decoration or as part of a scene).
+In general, the same contrast requirements and exceptions apply for “real” text and for text images.

 As an aside: Due to the many limitations of text images in terms of flexibility, usability and file size we generally recommend against using it.
 However, if you *have* to use text images make sure that the displayed text is set as the image’s alternative text (`alt` attribute) so that it is accessible for screen reader users.